Vexxecon/wsdisplay/readme.md

 ## Setup

-on line 17, change the websocket server to your desired server
+on line 17, change the websocket server to your desired server, default is `ws://localhost:3030`, change to whatever server:port you prefer.

 ## Expansion